Murder of Alijah Mullis

-On January 29, 2008, in Galveston County, Texas, United States, three-month-old Alijah James Mullis (October 29, 2007 – January 29, 2008) was found dead along a roadside at Seawall Boulevard.
-Investigations later connected the victim's father as a suspect behind the murder, and the father, Travis James Mullis (September 20, 1986 – September 24, 2024), surrendered himself and confessed to the crime.
+On January 29, 2008, in Galveston County, Texas, United States, three-month-old Alijah James Mullis (born October 29, 2007) was found dead along the roadside on Seawall Boulevard.
+Investigations connected the victim's father, Travis James ("TJ") Mullis (September 20, 1986 – September 24, 2024), as a suspect in the murder; he later surrendered and confessed to the crime.

-According to Mullis's confession, he had sexually assaulted Alijah before he strangled the infant and stomped on his head several times, which led to the death of Alijah.
-The murder of Alijah Mullis was regarded as one of the most shocking crimes to happen in Texas during that year.
+According to Mullis's confession, he sexually assaulted Alijah before he strangled the infant and stomped on his head several times, which led to Alijah's death.
+The murder of Alijah Mullis was described by the Houston Chronicle as one of the most shocking crimes in Texas during that year.

 Mullis was found guilty of murdering the child and sentenced to death in 2011.
 After waiving his appeals, Mullis was executed on September 24, 2024.

 Murder and investigation

-On January 29, 2008, Travis James Mullis, then 21 years old, reportedly drove his car with his three-month-old son Alijah in the backseat after he argued with his girlfriend, Caren Kohberger.
-After he parked his car at Galveston, Mullis proceeded to assault his son sexually.
+On January 29, 2008, Travis James Mullis, then 21 years old, reportedly drove his car with his three-month-old son Alijah in the back seat after he argued with his girlfriend, Caren Kohberger.
+After he parked his car in Galveston, Mullis sexually assaulted his son.
 When Alijah cried, Mullis strangled the infant, followed by stomping on his head several times, crushing his skull and leading to his death.

-After he killed Alijah, Mullis disposed of the body by throwing it at the roadside around Seawall Boulevard.
-Alijah's body was subsequently discovered by a married couple, Jesse and Esmeralda Zaro, who were both searching for wildlife when they made the discovery.
+After he killed Alijah, Mullis disposed of the body near Seawall Boulevard.
+Alijah's body was found by a married couple, Jesse and Esmeralda Zaro, who were searching for wildlife when they made the discovery.

-Meanwhile, after murdering Alijah, Mullis fled Texas and went on the run for three days, and a warrant of arrest was issued for Mullis.
+Meanwhile, Mullis fled Texas and went on the run for three days, and a warrant of arrest was issued for him.
 On February 1, 2008, Mullis surrendered himself to the police in Philadelphia, where he confessed to the murder.
-Mullis was later extradited back to Texas, where he was charged with the murder of his son.
-Mullis's girlfriend was arrested in New York in February 2008, and charged with child endangerment for entrusting Alijah to the care of Mullis despite her knowledge of Mullis's psychiatric condition and that Mullis might hurt her child.
+Mullis was extradited back to Texas, where he was charged with the murder of his son.
+Mullis's girlfriend was arrested in New York in February 2008 and charged with child endangerment for entrusting Alijah to the care of Mullis despite her knowledge of Mullis's psychiatric condition and the risk that Mullis might hurt her child.